-Yes.
-As an international student, you bring a unique set of skills and cultural perspectives, which are valued by many UK employers.
+As an international student you bring a unique set of skills and cultural perspectives, which are valued by many UK employers.

-We recommend before you start applying you talk to a UWE Bristol Immigration Adviser so you are clear about what you need to do, as there are some visa requirements.
+Talk to a UWE Bristol Immigration Adviser before you start applying.
+They will help you understand what you need to do, as there are some visa requirements.
 Please read our visa work placements advice.